kraftersnl/krafters-ui/README.md

 The `.playground` directory should help you on trying your layer during development.

-Running `npm dev` will prepare and boot `.playground` directory, which imports your layer itself.
+Running `npm run dev` will prepare and boot `.playground` directory, which imports your layer itself.

 ## Distributing your layer